Oswald Avery: Family

 Oswald Avery's grandfather was Joseph Henry Avery.'
 He was a papermaker, and he was in charge of the papermaking at Oxford University.
 He discovered a way to make thin paper that could be printed on both sides.
 This paper was used to make Oxford Bibles.

 Avery's father, Joseph Francis Avery, born in 1846 in Norwich, Norfolk, became a Baptist minister after coming under the influence of C. H. Spurgeon, a Baptist Evangelist.
 He married his wife, Elizabeth Crowdy, in 1870, and spent three years in England, where he would continue his pastoral service as a Baptist.
 After this, he would move to Halifax, Nova Scotia with his wife, against the wishes of his friends, believing it to be the Will of God.
 He remained as a pastor for 14 years in Halifax before traveling to the Mariner's Temple in New York City, where he would preach to a rowdy and poverty-stricken crowd.'
 While here, he would publish an edifying pamphlet entitled "The Voyage of Life", edited the church publication Buds and Blossoms, and patented and attempted to sell a preparation known as "Avery's Auraline", though it would gain little success.
 When their home burned to the ground in December 1890, the Baptist community of New York banded together to help pay for the expenses, including one John D. Rockefeller.
 He would die in 1892, leaving his wife Elizabeth Avery a widow.'

-Avery's mother, Elizabeth Crowdy, was the beating heart and soul that made her husband's church the community center it was.
-After Joseph Francis Avery's death, she would continue editing the publication Buds and Blossoms.
+After Joseph Francis Avery's death, Elizabeth continued editing the publication Buds and Blossoms.
 She would also continue to work with the Baptist City Mission Society, where she would come into association with a number of wealthy people, including the Sloans, the Vanderbilts, and the Rockefellers.

 Oswald had two siblings - an older brother Ernest and a younger brother Roy.
 Ernest was a gifted child, but became ill at a young age.
 Roy followed his brother Oswald in the field of bacteriology.
 He eventually taught at Vanderbilt Medical School in Nashville, Tennessee.